Leseratte10/acsm-calibre-plugin/README.md

 - I would suggest creating a new dummy AdobeID to use for Calibre so just in case Adobe detects this and bans you, you don't lose your main AdobeID.
 - Combined with that I suggest importing the DER file into the DeDRM plugin to make sure that losing your AdobeID doesn't also mean you'll lose access to all your eBooks.
-- Support for PDFs might be unreliable.
-You will need to apply pull request #1689 (including my additional bugfix in the comments of that PR) to the DeDRM plugin in order to remove the DRM from PDF files.
-If you still encounter an issue with a PDF file created by this tool even with these bugfixes, please report a bug (in this repository, not in the DeDRM one) and attach the corrupted PDF.
 - This software is not approved by Adobe.
 I am not responsible if Adobe detects that you're using nonstandard software and bans your account.
 Do not complain to me if Adobe bans your main ADE account - you have been warned.

 ## Returning books